 However, that didn’t last long.
 Eating made me incredibly ill, and thus a new tube was placed two months later with a different doctor and technique.
 This feeding tube was much better than the one I had prior, but it still left me with a disconcerting feeling of hunger and emptiness.

 I remained tube fed for three full years.
 It wasn’t until recently that the tubing came out and I could enjoy the taste of food again.
 However, my relationship with food has remained strained.
 I cannot tolerate rough vegetables, red meat, or fats.
 This is my special Sphincter of Oddi Dysfunction diet regime.

-Being chronically ill is overwhelming, and despite getting better it still affects my life in so many ways, it’s hard to know where to start.
+Being chronically ill with chronic pain is overwhelming, and despite getting better it still affects my life in so many ways, it’s hard to know where to start.
 You can always begin with the facts or go through a specific timeline of how things occurred.
 Doing this feels as though I’m leaving a huge part of my story out.
 It means I am leaving out how I feel about what has happened to me.
 It’s a simple question:

 “How does chronic pain & your illness make you feel?”

 The answer that comes to mind is that I do not know how that makes me feel.
 I know what it’s like, but I don’t know how to feel about being ill because I don’t remember anymore what it is like to not be sick.
 The last five years have been incredibly painful, traumatic, and quite strange.
 Over these years my thoughts, values, and identity have all drastically changed.
 I am not the same anymore.

 What most people don’t realize is that not being the same, is not necessarily a bad thing.
 I have learned to appreciate the little stuff.
 Keeping a gratitude journal is one way I’ve been successful at maintaining happiness.
 Another thing that keeps me sane is staying engaged with friends.
 Just because, I can’t go out that day doesn’t mean I cannot ping you on Facebook or text you.